 What things should I pack for kids on a flight?

-1. Get a kid’s backpack
+1. A kid’s backpack

 Kids’ luggage can be a bit of a nuisance if your little ones are young.
 They may love it at first, but they will get bored lugging their bags around (and we can sympathise).
 The easier option is to carry their clothes in a packing cube safely tucked away in your bag and give them a backpack with all their essentials for their travel days (and day trips for when you get to your destination).
 Just double-check before you leave home that they haven’t snuck in anything likely to set off airport security.